-TD(x) is the desired delay time for TD1, TD3, and TD5. $V{DELAY(TH)}$ is the DELAY threshold voltage and is given as 1.7 V.
+TD(x) is the desired delay time for TD1, TD3, and TD5. $V{DELAY(TH)}$, the DELAY threshold voltage, is given as 1.7 V.

 In this example, 2 ms is chosen for all three delay times, which meets Intel specifications.
-Solving for C{DLY} results in a value of 17.6 nF.
+Solving for C{DLY} gives a value of 17.6 nF.
 The closest standard value for C{DLY} is 18 nF.

-When the ADP3193A surpasses the current limit, the internal current source changes from 15 μA to 3.75 μA .
-As a result, the latch-off delay time becomes four times longer than the start-up delay time.
-Note that longer latch-off delay times can be achieved by placing a resistor in parallel with C{DLY} .
+When the ADP3192A enters current limit, the internal current source changes from 15 μA to 3.75 μA .
+This makes the latch-off delay time four times longer than the start-up delay time.
+Longer latch-off delay times can be achieved by placing a resistor in parallel with C{DLY} .